magi8101/Mcpy/README.md

 ## 📄 License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for full details.
+See the [LICENSE](LICENSE) file for details.

 ---